wendyverdonk93/docs/content/payment-methods/wallet/alipay/about.md

     - /payment-methods/wallet/alipay/alipay-what-is-it
 ---

-Alipay is a leading global payment method lets Chinese customers link their credit card or bank account to a digital wallet.
+Alipay is a leading global payment method that lets Chinese customers link their credit card or bank account to a digital wallet.
 It supports online, QR, and contactless POS payments, as well as international money transfers.

 ### Summary